-The Major all that was left of the 10th Riveters 2nd Battalion.
+The Major was all that was left of the 10th Riveters 2nd Battalion.
 His wounds were clearly painful, she saw for he winched at many of his movements.
-Apprentice Brandice helped him to be seated and despite his protests the Major stood up anyway, like everyone else around him.
+Apprentice scribe Brandice helped him to be seated and despite his protests the Major stood up anyway, like everyone else around him.
 Sarah had misgivings of the Major's health after so soon a time but he was adamant.
-He should of still been in triage but Elder Lancaster had relented.
+He should have still been in triage but Elder Lancaster had relented.

 'Elder with all due respect.
 If I can talk, walk and piss by myself.
 I'm sure a meeting won't kill me.'